Find Your Perfect School

 If you would like to learn more about our selection process, feel free to see our Methodology page!

-15 BEST DISABILITY FRIENDLY COLLEGES IN 2021
+15 BEST DISABILITY FRIENDLY COLLEGES

 Ball State University is home to nearly 22,000 students, consisting of 16,000 undergraduates with access to over 400 student-led clubs and organizations on campus.

-The Ball State University maintains a welcoming campus, with accessible housing to wheelchair sports and attendant care.
+The Ball State University maintains a welcoming campus, with accessible housing for wheelchair sports and attendant care.
 Adjustable chairs and tables in the classroom allow students to learn comfortably regardless of their disability.
 Ball State also provides on-campus transportation to and from classes that are both safe and convenient.

 Students are assigned accommodation for living care based on their needs.
 If necessary, the institution can also assist students in finding local personal care attendants to assist them with everyday tasks such as cleaning, cooking, showering, and more.